Teriyaki Salmon

 • Use Wild Caught Salmon: Wild caught salmon is so much healthier and tastier than farm raised salmon.
 For a dish that’s higher in minerals and lower in fat, always opt for wild caught salmon.

-• Serve with Rice: If you want an additional side dish for your teriyaki salmon and veggies, I recommend serving your salmon over my easy Almond Brown Rice Pilaf!
+• Serve with Rice: If you want an additional side dish for your teriyaki salmon and veggies, I recommend serving your salmon over my easy brown rice pilaf or borrowing from my salmon and rice recipe to bake the salmon in foils!

 roasted maple teriyaki salmon fillets on a baking sheet with roasted veggies